alphagov-mirror/notifications-java-client/CONTRIBUTING.md

 ## Update version
-Increment the version in the /src/resources/application.properties file.
+Increment the version in the src/main/resources/application.properties file.
-Run `./update_version.sh` to update the version number in the pom file and README document.

 ## Deploying